redintro/katas/git-kata.md

 - Add new line and enter insert mode: Shift + G then o

-- Add additional content: This is some additional content from the development branch
+- Add additional content: This is some additional file content from the development branch

 - Save and exit Vim: ESC :wq ENTER